Near-Optimal Algorithms for Group Distributionally Robust Optimization and Beyond

 which we call \emph{generalized group DRO}.
 If $Q$ are the probability simplex and scaled $k$-set polytope, we can recover group DRO~\citep{Sagawa2020} and subpopulation fairness~\citep{Martinez2021}, respectively.
 Moreover, we formulate a new, more general fairness concept based on weighted rankings with $Q$ being a permutahedron, which includes these special cases; see Section~\ref{sec:examples} for details.

 For generalized group DRO, we devise an efficient stochastic gradient algorithm.
-Furthermore, we show that it achieves the information-theoretic optimal convergence rate for group DRO.
+Furthermore, we show that it almost achieves the information-theoretic optimal convergence rate for group DRO up to a log factor.
 Our main technical contributions are as follows;

 \begin{itemize} \item We provide a generic stochastic gradient algorithm for generalized group DRO.
 By specializing it in the group DRO setting, we provide two algorithms (\textsc{GDRO-EXP3} and \textsc{GDRO-TINF}) that improve the rate of \citet{Sagawa2020} by a factor of $\Omega(\sqrt{m})$ with the almost same complexity per iteration; see Table~\ref{tab:main}.
 Furthermore, our generic algorithm can be specialized to improve the convergence rate of \cite{Curi2020} for subpopulation fairness (a.k.a. empirical CVaR optimization).
 Finally, we show that our algorithm runs efficiently if $Q$ is a permutahedron, which includes all aforementioned subclasses.